Ethan-Lyc/Ethan-Lyc.github.io/index.md

 # Biography

-Hi,I'm Ethan Liao
+Hi,I'm Ethan Liao.
+I am an incoming 0th year Master's student at Georgia Tech.
-I'm currently a student in Hefei University of Technology,self-studying computer science and software development, I'm a life-long self-taught student.
+Currently I am a 4th-year student in Hefei University of Technology,self-studying computer science and software development, I'm a life-long self-taught student.
 I learned most of my CS knowledge from online resources (courses, books), which shape me into who I am today.

 Expected to graduate from Hefei University of Technology in Summer 2023.

-Planning to pursue a master's degree in Computer Science as well as Operations Research related programs in the US.

 # Interests
 Graph Neural Networks